erichaberzettl/Blackjack/README.md

 - Apply statistical inference to evaluate the outcome
 - Create an easy-to-use web interface for others to use
 - Extend the simulation and analysis platform toward prediction models

+#### News

+- currently refactoring the whole game engine
+    - to improve code readability
+    - to allow easy extensions
+    - to facilitate playing manually

 ## Description